LeoDPlouc/Quaver/README.md

 - $MONGO_USERNAME: The username for the root user of the database
 - $MONGO_PASSWORD: The password for the root user of the database
 - $MUSIC_PATH: The path to your music library in the host
+- $MUSIC_IMAGES: The path where the album's cover will be stored
 - $SESSION_SECRET: The secret used to sign the session ID cookie

 Note that "--link" is a depreciated feature of docker.
 You may want to use [docker networking](https://docs.docker.com/network/).